Building Code Appeal Board

 PO Box 9844 Stn Prov Govt

-Board decisions are final and binding.
-The appeal board cannot relax, waive or alter any part of the BC Building Code.
+Building Code Appeal Board decisions are final and binding.
+The board cannot relax, waive or alter any part of the BC Building Code.

-The board's decision can only be overruled if a court judicial review determines that the basic principles of administrative law had not been followed.
+Decisions can only be overruled if it is determined that the basic principles of administrative law had not been followed.